Criminal History Checks vs. Background Checks: Is there a difference?

 It has long been considered a “best practice” to conduct some form of background check on new employees before extending an official job offer.
 The specifics of what constitutes a background check and what can or cannot legally be asked or explored in California are varied.
 For example, in 2018 California adopted the Fair Chance Act (“Ban-the-Box”) which generally prohibits employers (with certain specified exceptions) from asking about criminal convictions before making a job offer.

 A pre-employment background check can be cursory or extensive.
-It could be calling just the previous employer or all past employers for whom the applicant has worked for the past ten years.
+It could be called just the previous employer or all past employers for whom the applicant has worked for the past ten years.
 It could involve asking for a credit report.
-It could include asking for a DMV printout to see traffic citations or accidents, and of course, the long-time standard of contacting the three applicant-provided references.
+It could include asking for a DMV printout to see traffic citations or accidents, and, of course, the long-standing standard of contacting the three applicant-provided references.
 Depending on the position, the extent of that background investigation varies.

 In 2022, when the California legislature passed AB 506 (the Youth Services Organizations Child Abuse and Neglect Prevention Bill), it included language that required administrators, employees, or regular volunteers of youth service organizations “to undergo a background check as specified.”